 The Worcester Rugby Football club (WRFC) is a nonprofit organization founded in 1979 by Rob Anderson, Peter Coz, and Mike Minty, a group of individuals who grew up in Worcester.
 Recognizing the obstacles facing the city’s adolescents, they created a program aimed at empowering inner-city children and young adults.
-The mission of WRFC is to make positive changes in the community, to give local youth the guidance and life skills they need to prosper, and to provide a strong foundation for a better tomorrow through the sport of rugby.
+The mission of the WRFC is to make positive changes in the community, to give local youth the guidance and life skills they need to prosper, and to provide a strong foundation for a better tomorrow through the sport of rugby.

-In addition, the Club offers several programs: Rookie Rugby for boys and girls aged 6 to 14; Spartan Rugby for boys under 19, and Clover Rugby for girls under 23.
+In addition, the Club offers several programs: Rookie Rugby for boys and girls aged 6 to 14; Spartan Rugby for boys under 19 and Clover Rugby for girls under 23.
 These programs are open to local youths of all abilities and focus on providing a safe, organized environment for at-risk kids to learn important team-building, social, and life skills.
-Since 1979, these programs have offered hundreds of children a safe place to learn, play, and grow. .
+Since 1985, these programs have offered hundreds of children a safe place to learn, play, and grow.